luisRojas29/MD-Quaint-Fruit-Bat/Project1/ReadME.md

 		- Names 1 - 4
 		- Roles (Product Manager, 3D Animator, Concept Artist, Product Manager)~~

+*COMPLETE:  Fixed using Flexbox code*
-- Aligned divs
+~~ Aligned divs
-	- The "roles" div and the "color" div should be equal total height.
+The "roles" div and the "color" div should be equal total height.
 This is currently "fixed" by manually changing the margins of id "colors."
-Perhaps there's a more eloquent solution, though?
+Perhaps there's a more eloquent solution, though?~~

-			#roles li{
-			    margin-top: 1.3px;
-			    margin-bottom: 1.3px;
+---
+#Current issues that probably can be fixed in HTML/CSS
+---

+- Flexbox Browser Support
+	- Flexbox not supported is some browsers.
+Normalize will help but browser testing will be especially necessary,